lLeafaRafaelL/Json.DIffer/README.md

 - SQL Server
 - Optional: Docker (you can run the docker compose)

-IF you don't want to use Docker, you should execute the script: https://github.com/lLeafaRafaelL/Json.DIffer/blob/main/src/Json.Differ.Database/CreateDatabase/db-init.sql to create the database.
+IF you don't want to use Docker, you should execute the script: https://github.com/lLeafaRafaelL/Json.DIffer/blob/main/src/Json.Differ.Database/CreateDatabase/db-init.sql to create the databases.
 The miragtion will be running with the aplication.

 # Postman Collections: